Training-Free Adaptive 360-degree Video Streaming via Semantic Potential Fields: Performance Evaluation

-\Cref{fig:qoe_comparison} aggregates QoE performance over \textbf{300 Monte Carlo runs per algorithm}.
-BOLA-E yields the highest overall scores (2.80). \textbf{\orbitstream achieves a mean QoE of 2.71}, positioning it slightly behind the leading rule-based approach, though still outperforming optimization counterparts like FastMPC (1.84) and MPC-HM (1.67).
-Operating without historical user profiling, OrbitStream’s predictor reduces viewport error penalties ($\nu=5$), approaching the performance of established methods.
-Note that reported bitrates reflect the \emph{equivalent full-sphere visual quality} delivered to the user's instantaneous viewport, which outstrips actual channel throughput limits due to tile-based spatial culling.
-This performance distribution is visualized in the cumulative distributions graph (\cref{fig:qoe_cdf}).
-We included extreme sub-megabit bandwidth collapses to test stall robustness and found that while occasional stalls were triggered (activating the severe penalty), conservative margins largely minimized them across leading baselines.
+\Cref{fig:qoe_comparison} aggregates QoE over 300 Monte Carlo runs per algorithm.
+BOLA-E yields the highest mean score (2.80); \textbf{\orbitstream achieves 2.71}, outperforming FastMPC (1.84) and MPC-HM (1.67).
+The reported equivalent bitrates in \cref{tab:main_results} reflect the visual quality delivered to the viewport region, which exceeds raw channel throughput because tile-based allocation concentrates bitrate on the viewed tiles.
+The cumulative distribution (\cref{fig:qoe_cdf}) confirms that under sub-megabit bandwidth drops, conservative safety margins prevent stalls across the leading methods.